howerj/cdb/readme.md

 There are a few goals that the API has:

-* It is simple, there should be few functions and data structures.
+* Simplicity, there should be few functions and data structures.
-* The API is fairly easy to use.
+* The API is easy to use.
 * There should be minimal dependencies on the C standard library.
 The library itself should be small and not be a huge, non-portable, "optimized", mess.
 * The user should decide when, where and how allocations are performed.
-The working set should be small.
+The working set that is allocated should be small.
-* The database driver should be somewhat tolerant to erroneous files.
+* The database driver should catch corrupt files if possible.

 Some of these goals are in conflict, being able to control allocations and having minimal dependencies allow the library to be used in an embedded system, however it means that in order to do very basic things the user has to provide a series of callbacks.
-The callbacks are simple to implement on a hosted system, examples are provided in [main.c][] in the project repository.
+The callbacks are simple to implement on a hosted system, examples are provided in [main.c][] in the project repository, but this means the library is not just read to use.

 There are two sets of operations that most users will want to perform; creating a database and reading keys.
 After the callbacks have been provided, to create